 For example, let’s say they give you 30 days of Caltrans to do.
 They’re going to keep checking to make sure you have done it.
 If you don’t do it when it’s supposed to be done by — if they give you a completion date — then you’re going to be looking at jail time in order to resolve that Caltrans that you didn’t do.

 I mean, that’s how seriously the courts take their orders and what people are supposed to do.
 They’re so overcrowded.
 They don’t even have time to keep messing around with people, so once it gets to a point where somebody’s not doing what they’re supposed to do, it’s just easier for the court to throw that person in jail and once they get out of jail they’re done and they don’ have to see them anymore.

 So, what you’re doing after you settle a case is fulfilling whatever terms and conditions you’re supposed to fill.
 Some people are lucky and they don’t have to really do anything except keeping their nose clean and keep out of trouble, and if that’s in a misdemeanor case, you don’t ever have to go back to court again if you do everything you’re supposed to and your probation will automatically terminate at the end of it, whether it be one, two or three years.

-So, if you’ve got a situation and you’re concerned because you’ve got progress reports following a conviction in a criminal case in Los Angeles, give me a call.
+So, if you’ve got a situation and you’re concerned because you’ve got progress reports following a conviction in a criminal case in San Fernando or Van Nuys, CA, give the Hedding Law Firm a call.
 We can talk about it see what I can do to assist you.